 Signature Meetings agrees, and calls these cooking events “multi-sensory meetings.”
 According to the publication, 78 percent of event organizers believe that multi-sensory events offer more memorable and creative experiences for attendees.
 The sense of smell, as the article reminds us, is closely linked to memory and “what can drive…behavioral change in the future.”

 In a separate article, cooking team building events are described as the “great leveler with executives, especially if they are not used to being in the kitchen.
 New group skills can come forward.”

 It makes sense if you think about it.
 Being in the kitchen makes you feel good, even if you’re typically an observer at your own family gatherings.
-Culinary team building events also give employees the opportunity to overcome obstacles, encourage each other to try something new, and celebrate victoriously – whether it’s decorating a monster cake or teaming up for a cooking challenge.
+Whether it’s decorating a monster cake or teaming up for a cooking challenge, culinary team building events give employees the opportunity to overcome obstacles, encourage each other to try something new, and celebrate victoriously.

 For more team building ideas, head over to our section on corporate team building events.